manufacture-dev/manufacture-dev.github.io/content/english/faq/_index.md

 To choose the right teams to support, it is essential to take into account several prerequisites:

-- Favor the most motivated teams because a team that wants to improve will give itself the means to do so.
+- Favor the most motivated teams (those who show interest in technical coaching) because a team that wants to improve will give itself the means to do so.

 - Check the support of the PO and the manager for their team so that they can have the necessary time to improve their practices (reduce the number of delivery constraints for the team concerned).